Buying an investment property is a big decision and one that you must do your research into first before saying you want to be a landlord.

 Utilities that are homeowner associated include garbage and recycling fees, strata (condo) fees, sewer/sanitation and any advertising costs.
 Unexpected expenses can include an increase in your mortgage interest rate, damage to the property and eviction costs.

-Vacancy is the last landlord associated expense and it is very important.
+Vacancy is the last landlord associated expense and it is very important with an investment property .
 Vacancy is calculated on average at about 5% a year.
 So 5% of your gross income is gone.

 Maybe a tenant stopped paying their rent or moved out unexpectedly.
 Perhaps there was an accident and the unit needs to be renovated.
 Any time a unit does not have tenants residing in it is considered vacant and this must be accounted for.